kunilovskaya/kunilovskaya.github.io/_projects/books.md

 ## 2025
+* Khaled Hosseini.
+2003.
+The Kite Runner (in Russian translation)
+* Arthur Golden.
+1997.
+Memoirs of a Geisha (in Russian translation)
 * Hermann Hesse.
 1927.
 Steppenwolf (in Russian translation)
 * Boris Akunin.
 2012.
 Aristonomia (in Russian, again)
 * John Fowles.
 1963.
 The Collector.